 A swollen earlobe is typically caused by damage or a reaction in the earlobe.
 Bacteria and other germs may get into the earlobe through a cut or piercing and result in an infection.

-On other occasions, the body can also have an allergic reaction to a product or item used on the ear.
+On other occasions, a person may have an allergic reaction to a product or item used on the ear.

 People can usually treat swollen earlobes with home remedies and over-the-counter medications, but some causes may need urgent medical care.

-In this article, we list 12 causes of a swollen earlobe and provide detail on when urgent medical attention is needed.
+Here are 12 causes of a swollen earlobe and details on when a person should seek urgent medical attention.

 Swollen earlobes can be the result of a number of circumstances, including:

 Infected ear piercings can also cause the earlobe to swell, even if the person has had a piercing for many years.

-People should see a doctor if their symptoms persist for more than 2 weeks or are severe.
+People should see a doctor if their symptoms persist for more than two weeks or are severe.
 If a piercing is infected, the earring or other item in the ear needs to be removed, and the person will need to treat the infection with antibiotics.